 The Zulu War of 1879 is famous throughout the English speaking world for the great battles of Isandlwana & Rorke’s Drift.
 The spectacular Fugitives Drift Lodge, a 5000acre Natural Heritage Site, overlooks both Isandlwana and Rorke’s Drift.
 It was here that David & Nicky Rattray pioneered Heritage Tourism in South Africa and created an award-winning lodge for visitors to savour this extraordinary saga.

 Led by the finest battlefield guides in South Africa, thought provoking and often emotionally charged tours are conducted to both battle sites.
 Walks, horse rides and mountain biking through the reserve to view the game and birdlife are also offered.
-Both the Lodge & Guest House have spacious and luxurious en-suite cottageswhich have private verandahs and views over the plains flanking the Buffalo River Gorge.
+The spacious and luxurious en-suite cottages have private verandahs and views over the plains flanking the Buffalo River Gorge.

 Join the afternoon tour to Rorke’s Drift with its amazing tales of bravery where the highest number of Victoria Crosses where awarded in a single action.
 It is incredibly poignant and you cannot fail to leave without being moved by the selfless bravery of desperate men on both sides.